2arnav4/Alcovia/README.md

 ## Manual Setup Left

+- Deploy or tunnel Express so n8n Cloud can reach the mock notification sink
-- Import and activate `n8n-workflow.json` in the n8n instance used for the demo
+- Import, publish and test `n8n-workflow.json` in the n8n Cloud workspace used for the demo
 - Record the two-device walkthrough if a video submission is needed

 ## Constraint Choices